Tetra IDBS E-Workbook Connector

 DataWeave Editor

 The DataWeave Editor allows users with appropriate permissions to modify and save the DataWeave scripts used by the connector.
-The editor has two panes: Create Elasticsearch Query, which extracts data from the IDBS spreadsheet and forms a query string to send to TDP’s Elasticsearch service; and Transform Results, which converts the results of this search back into IDBS spreadsheet updates.
+The editor has two panes: Create Elasticsearch Query, which extracts data from the IDBS spreadsheet and forms a query string to send to the TDP; and Transform Results, which converts the results of this search back into IDBS spreadsheet updates.

-• The user may enter a description of the template in the Description text area.
-This description is visible in the explorer when an individual row is clicked.
+- You may enter a description of the template in the Description text area.
+This description is visible in the explorer when an individual row is selected.

-• Whenever the description, table white list, or script code is changed, the user must click Save in the bottom left to keep the changes.
-If there are unsaved changes and the user attempts to navigate away, the connector will prompt the user to ask if they wish to leave despite having unsaved data
+- Whenever any field in the template is changed, the user must click Save in the bottom left to keep the changes.
+If there are unsaved changes and the user attempts to navigate away, the connector will prompt the user to ask if they wish to leave despite having unsaved data.

 Connector Logs

-The connector comes with two logs: an Audit Log, and a System Log.
-The Audit Log is not intended for troubleshooting, but rather exists for compliance reasons.
+The connector comes with two logs: an Audit Log and a System Log.
+The Audit Log is not intended for troubleshooting, but rather exists for GxP compliance reasons.

 Audit Log